rtCamp/nginx-helper/Development.md

 ### Raising a Pull Request (PR)

-1. Create a new branch for your changes.
+1. Create a new branch from `master` for your changes.
 2. Make your changes and commit them to your branch.
 3. Raise a PR targeting the `develop` branch.
 4. Assign the PR to a reviewer.